Long-time asymptotics and stability for the sine-Gordon equation: Soliton Resolution and Full Asymptotic Stability

-\begin{remark} Note that in the overlap regions, the asymptotic formulas match each other since as the velocity of the frame moving away from the the velocity of the breather, kink and anti-kinks, $m_{12}^{\left(br\right)}\left(z_{0}\right)$, $m_{12}^{(kin)}(z_{0})$ will give the exponential decay in time and the remain terms combine together will give us the same asymptotics as the later expression up to terms exponential decay in time.
-Of course, these exponential decay rates depend on the gap between the velocity of the frame the the velocities of breathers, kinks and anti-kinks. \end{remark} \begin{remark} As pointed out in our earlier work, See Chen-Liu \cite{CL19,CL2}, it suffices to let $s>\frac{1}{2}$ to ensure the Sobolev embedding and some estimates of the modulus of continuity.
-All computations hold following the same lines for in $H^{2,s}_{\text{sine}}\times H^{1,s}$ for $1/2<s\leq 1$.
-Also see Cuccagna-Pelinovsky \cite{CuPe} on the NLS problem.
+\begin{remark} Note that as the velocity of the reference frame $\mathtt{v}$ moving away from the velocity of the breather, kink and anti-kinks, $m_{12}^{\left(br\right)}\left(z_{0}\right)$, $m_{12}^{(kin)}(z_{0})$ will exponentially decay in time. \footnote{ Of course, these exponential decay rates depend on the gap given by the velocity of the frame and the velocities of breathers, kinks and anti-kinks.} Combining these exponential decay terms with the remaining terms will give us the same asymptotics as the later expression in (3) above. \end{remark}